 For detailed information on creating products, please see our Creating Products page.

 Create the product as you normally would.
 Give it a name, assign a sector, assortment, and commodity group to it.
 In this example, we are charging at the bottle size.
-We will leave the price field blank.
+So we do not need to specify a price on the Juice itself.

-Now we need the packaging.
+Now we need the packaging products that we’ll sell our Juice inside of.
 Create another product in the same manner.
 This time, give it a price.
 For this example, we have priced a 250 mL Bottle at $2.50.

 For detailed information on assigning buttons to button layouts, please see our Create POS Buttons / Button Configuration page.

-Once you have added the product to the button layout, Retrieve Master Data on all affected terminals.
+Once you have added the product to the button layout, Retrieve Master Data on all terminals.